atex-ovi/bot-store/README.md

 ## Disclaimer
 > [!CAUTION]
-> WhatsApp is a trademark of WhatsApp Inc.
+> WhatsApp Bot Store is an **experimental/template project** for managing products, orders, and payments via WhatsApp with interactive buttons.
-> This bot uses the [**atexovi-baileys**](https://www.npmjs.com/package/atexovi-baileys) library, which is open-source and unofficial.
+> This bot is **unofficial and not affiliated with WhatsApp Inc.** Use responsibly.
-> Use this bot at your own risk and avoid spam or abuse.
+All usage is at your own risk; avoid spam or any activity that violates WhatsApp's terms of service.

 <br><br>